 To ensure price continuity, continuous trading is interrupted by a volatility interruption whenever the potential next execution price of an order lies outside the dynamic and/or static price range around a reference price.
-Incoming orders are (partially) executed until the next potential execution price leaves the price corridor (exception: fill-or-kill orders).
+Incoming orders are (partially) executed until the next potential execution price leaves the price corridor.
+Executions of orders with the execution condition IOC or FOK outside the price ranges do not take place either; the whole order (for Fill-Or-Kill), respectively the remaining quantity (for Immediate-Or-Cancel), is cancelled.
+In this case, no volatility interruption is triggered.
 Market participants are made aware of this market situation.
 Under both the Single Volatility Interruption Model and the ACE Volatility Interruption Model, a volatility interruption triggers a change of trading form: continuous trading is interrupted and an auction price determination is initiated, which is restricted to orders designated for continuous trading.
 As with other price determinations according to the principle of most executable volume, iceberg orders participate with their full volume in volatility interruptions.
 Resting BOC orders are deleted at the start of the intraday auction.